atillatan/robonom/README.md

 Simple blog framework

-## All request handled DefaultController
+## All requests are handling by DefaultController

 ```csharp